 Connecting the Dots: Reconfiguring the Indo-European Family Tree

-However, we still do not understand the early diversification of the Indo-European languages and how it squares with the archaeological and genetic evidence for the early dispersal of the speakers of Indo-European.
+However, we still do not understand the early diversification of the Indo-European languages and how it squares with the archaeological and genetic evidence.

 By examining the branching order of the Indo-European language family through a refined methodological approach to linguistic subgrouping, the project stages language as a key component in the new, more detailed prehistory of Eurasia that is being written now.

 1. What is the higher-order branching structure of the Indo-European language family?

 2. Do Indo-Iranian and Balto-Slavic form a subgroup?

 3. Do the satəm branches (Armenian, Albanian, Indo-Iranian, Balto-Slavic) form a subgroup?

 4. Do Armenian, Albanian and Greek form a subgroup?